Skip Links

-ProQuest eBook Central(external link) is an ultimate ebook collection providing breadth and depth of authoritative content.
+ProQuest eBook Central(external link) is an ultimate ebook collection providing breadth and depth of authoritative content on all subject areas.

 ProQuest eBook Central's Help guide(external link) includes set up instructions for Adobe Digital Editions Reader for your eBook download.
 If you have further questions, try NMIT's own How eBook Central work(external link) guide, or Proquest's How to videos(external link).